pwlopez/dash_app/readme.md

-Automatically analyize your date in browser.
+Automatically analyize your data in browser.

 Welcome to ____ a browser based exploratory data analysis (EDA) and machine learning (ML) demo where you can learn about the process of ML model development.
 Here you will walk through the process of initial data evaluation and processing, finishing with the construction of a model.